 (From the Inaugural Address to the Nation at the founding of the Uniting Church on June 22, 1977)

 The Uniting Church Western Australia is actively involved in pursuing matters of social and economic justice, human rights, peace and the environment.
-For more information, please visit our Social Justice page.
+For more information, visit the Social Justice Unit.

 The Uniting Aboriginal and Islander Christian Congress